Rahat65/dmoney-api-automation-newman/README.md

 # dmoney-api-automation-newman by postman and newman

 ## About this project:
 ### In this project I have automated the d-money api using postman and newman.
-Here I have done various versitile tasks that is performed during transaction.
+D-money is a demo financial related project where fake money can be transferred.
+Here, I have done various versitile tasks that is performed during transaction.

 ## Tools & Technology Used:
 - postman